Chapter 5.100

 5.100.060 Application procedure.

-(b) It is the responsibility of each proprietor to be informed regarding all laws applicable to tobacco retailing, including those laws affecting the issuance of a tobacco retailer’s license.
+(b) It is the responsibility of each proprietor to be informed regarding all laws applicable to tobacco retailing, including those laws affecting the issuance of a tobacco retailer license.
 No proprietor may rely on the issuance of a license as a determination by the city that the proprietor has complied with all laws applicable to tobacco retailing.
-A license issued contrary to this article, contrary to any other law, or on the basis of false or misleading information supplied by a proprietor shall be revoked pursuant to Section 5.100.130 of this article.
-Nothing in this article shall be construed to vest in any person obtaining and maintaining a tobacco retailer’s license any status or right to act as a tobacco retailer in contravention of any provision of law.
+A license issued contrary to this chapter, contrary to any other law, or on the basis of false or misleading information supplied by a proprietor shall be revoked pursuant to Section 5.100.130.
+Nothing in this chapter shall be construed to vest in any person obtaining and maintaining a tobacco retailer license any status or right to act as a tobacco retailer in contravention of any provision of law.

-(c) All applications shall be submitted on a form supplied by the department and shall contain the following information:
+(c) All applications shall be submitted on a form supplied by the Department and will be verified and processed by the Finance Department, Business Licensing.
+It shall contain the following information:

 (1) The name, address, and telephone number of each proprietor of the business that is seeking a license.